- Are you suffering from dizzy spells, loss of balance or nausea?

 - Specific tests for the ears and eyes to determine the cause of your symptoms

-- Hands-on treatment specific to your condition, including The Epley Manoeuvre, if appropriate to your condition.
+- Hands-on treatment specific to your condition, including:

 - An individualised vestibular rehabilitation programme of specific exercises